на титульну сторінку

 українська версіяPublication Ethics and Publication Malpractice Statement

 The journal Theriologia Ukrainica and its publisher, the National Museum of Natural History of the National Academy of Sciences of Ukraine, ensure the highest adherence to consistent and fair editorial and publishing policy to ensure ethics and quality in publication.
+We draw attention to the need to comply with the standards of humane treatment of research subjects.

 Editors